Doctor of Philosophy in Science Education

 Graduate assistantships — application deadline February 15

 Full-time students in the Mallinson Institute for Science Education can apply for a graduate assistantship.
 A limited number of these assistantships are available each year for new students.
 Current students in good standing have first priority for this funding.
-A graduate assistantship typically includes a stipend, tuition remission, and health insurance.
+A graduate assistantship typically includes a stipend, and tuition remission.

 Typical duty is teaching a section or two of an introductory science course for prospective teachers.
 The courses are in the disciplines of life science, physical science, and earth science.
 It is anticipated these courses will provide opportunities for research as well as invaluable teaching experience.